Methotrexate: Autoimmune disorders

 Methotrexate is one of the first-line therapies for the treatment of rheumatoid arthritis.
-Weekly doses of 5 to 25mg were found by a Cochrane review to be beneficial for 12-52 weeks duration of therapy, though it is used longer-term in clinical practice.
+Weekly doses of 5–25 mg were found by a Cochrane review to be beneficial for 12–52 weeks duration of therapy, though it is used longer-term in clinical practice.
 Discontinuation rates are as high as 16% due to adverse effects.

 Use of low doses of methotrexate together with NSAIDs such as aspirin or analgesics such as paracetamol is relatively safe in people being treated for rheumatoid arthritis, with appropriate monitoring.
 Methotrexate is also sometimes used in combination with other conventional DMARDs, such as sulfasalazine and hydroxychloroquine.

 Studies and reviews have found that most rheumatoid arthritis patients treated with methotrexate for up to one year had less pain, functioned better, had fewer swollen and tender joints, and had less disease activity overall as reported by themselves and their doctors.
 X-rays also showed that the progress of the disease slowed or stopped in many people receiving methotrexate, with the progression being completely halted in about 30% of those receiving the drug.
 Those individuals with rheumatoid arthritis treated with methotrexate have been found to have a lower risk of cardiovascular events such as myocardial infarctions and strokes.

 Results of a systematic review exploring the comparative effectiveness of treatments of early rheumatoid arthritis show that treatment efficacy can be improved with combination therapy with anti-TNF or other biologic medications, compared with methotrexate monotherapy.

-Likewise, a 2016 study found the use of methotrexate, in combination with anti-TNF agents, has been shown to be effective for the treatment of ulcerative colitis.
+Likewise, a 2016 study found the use of methotrexate, in combination with anti-TNF agents, is effective for the treatment of ulcerative colitis.

 Methotrexate has also been used for multiple sclerosis and is used occasionally in systemic lupus erythematosus, with tentative evidence to support such use.

+Atopic dermatitis

+Along with other immunosuppressants, methotrexate is used to treat severe atopic dermatitis (eczema).

 During pregnancy

 Methotrexate is an abortifacient and is used to treat ectopic pregnancies, provided the fallopian tube has not ruptured.
 Methotrexate with dilation and curettage is used to treat molar pregnancy.
-Rarely, it is used in combination with mifepristone to abort uterine pregnancies.
+Rarely, it is used in combination with misoprostol to abort intrauterine pregnancies.